-Staff requests that the Finance and Administration Committee forward the Operating and Capital Budget for FY 2025 and Resolution 11-2024 to the Board for approval.
+Approval of the Operating and Capital Budget for FY 2025 and Resolution 11-2024.

 Attached for your consideration are the draft LAVTA Operating and Capital Budgets for FY 2025 (July 1, 2024 through June 30, 2025).
 The operating budget includes revenues and expenses required to operate Fixed Route, Dial-a-Ride, and other projects such as Go Tri-Valley.
 The total operating budget of \$25,035,456 reflects an overall increase of 1.69% from the FY 2024 budget; a breakdown of this increase is included in the chart below.
 A large portion of these projects are covered by dedicated grants and allocations.
 Cost increases are largely due to contractual increases in the fixed route operations and maintenance contract.